VICBOBB/retail-sales-powerbi-analysis/README.md

 -Customers appear value-driven rather than promotion-driven.
 ### Focus on operational improvements:
--Study high-performing locations.
+-Both online and offline locations seem to do relatively well.
+Invest equally in both with a little bit more effort in the online location as it is lagging behind slightly.

--Replicate layout and product mix.
+-Replicate layout and product mix when establishing new physical locations.

 -Introduce cross-selling with related categories.
-### Next Analytics Steps:
+### For better data and Analytics recording:
 -Add profit and margin data.

--Analyze repeat purchase behavior.

 -Introduce forecasting for stock planning.